overture-stack/website/markdown/documentation/song/installation/configurations/schema.md

 In **strict mode**, all submitted data must adhere to the latest version of the analysis schema.
 For example, if the latest version of the schema is 5, all analyses of type `variant_calling` must conform to version 5 of the `variant_calling` schema.

-In **non-strict mode**, submitted data can conform to any version of the schema.
+In **non-strict mode**, submitted data can conform to any schema version.
 If users don't specify a version in their payload, the latest version of the schema is used for validation.

 <Note title="Deployment Tip">If you are unsure which mode to choose, we recommend using the strict mode as it ensures that all data being submitted is up-to-date.</Note>